 Laurel Ahrnsbrak is an experienced nonprofit and association professional with a background in fund development, association membership, events planning and stakeholder engagement.
-She has more than ten years of nonprofit staff, volunteer, and board leadership experience.
+She has more than fifteen years of nonprofit staff, volunteer, and board leadership experience.
 Her professional history includes work with Sponsorship Specialists, a consultancy focused on building corporate partnership programs.
 She focused on fund development and member engagement with Grantmakers for Effective Organizations, an association of foundations and other funders dedicated to nonprofit success.
 She started her work in development with the Anxiety Disorders Association of America, a hybrid service nonprofit and professional association.
-She also served on the board of directors of Gateway Community Development Corporation, a local nonprofit dedicated to smart and community-positive growth, where she served as vice president, led a strategic planning effort, and chaired the fund development committee.
+She also served on the board of directors of Gateway Community Development Corporation, a local nonprofit dedicated to smart and community-positive growth, where she served as president, vice president, and interim executive director, led a strategic planning effort, and chaired the fund development committee.

 Former Executive Director of Asheville Bravo Concerts and Administrative Coordinator for The Performance Center in Asheville, ACS Chorus Manager Jan Milin holds a Master of Arts degree in Theatre.
 She has worked in the arts in a variety of artistic and administrative capacities, including theatre instructor, designer, technical director and/or assistant at Loyd Artists; Pack Place Education, Arts & Science Center; Lexington Children's Theatre; NCA&T State University; Ashland University; Mansfield Playhouse, and Oberlin College.
 Jan has sung with ACS since 2000, served on the board for 6 years, and was President for 3.